 - 3 tablespoon New Mexico chili powder

 - 8 oz tomato sauce

-- ¼ tsp salt, (add more according to your liking)
+- ¼ teaspoon salt, (add more according to your liking)

 - In a medium-sized saucepan, heat the oil over medium heat.
 Add the diced red peppers, onions, and garlic.
 Cook and keep stirring until soft and tender for about 2 minutes.